 First known as Seng Poh Market, Tiong Bahru Market was a one-storey refuge built by the government to house the street hawkers eking out a living in Singapore’s oldest public housing estate.
 After several huge makeovers, Tiong Bahru Market is a sprawling two-storey complex that retains much of its timeless appeal.
-The ground floor is a hubbub of frenetic bargaining activity on most mornings, with market and retail stalls selling anything from dried goods to ornamental fish and cheap clothes.
+The ground floor is a hubbub of frenetic bargaining activity on most mornings, with market and retail stalls selling everything from dried goods to cheap clothes.

 Upstairs, the food haven is a spacious, breezy affair.
 High ceilings, well-spaced-out tables and an alfresco area spell good news for even the fussiest of hawker centre eaters.
-From the famous shui kuih to prawn noodles, you have to worry about the choices here.
+From the famous shui kuih to prawn noodles, choice is aplenty so you never have to worry about going hungry.